Planning a Trip to Europe: Part 5, Packing Tips & Strategies

 I’ve found that packing my favorite clothes (ones that I know I’m comfortable in) and are easy to wash and go (no ironing, please and thank you) are the best.
 Accessories are super small and another great way to mix it up.
 (But I usually keep those to a minimum too…) Nothing gets packed that isn’t part of a plan/outfit.
 Packing for “just in case” guarantees a large suitcase.
 Would not having “it” ruin the trip?
 Didn’t think so.
 Except extra socks and underwear, because that’s always a good idea.
 Honestly, my packing regrets have always related to packing too much, rather than not enough.
 Always bring a sweater, even in summer.
 If your trip spans two climates, I am of the opinion that dresses are unsung heroes of packing/layering: by themselves they’re cool and comfortable, with a sweater and tights you’re pretty warm.

-When I pack for my children, I start about three days before we leave.
+I start packing my children’s clothes about three days before we leave.
 Because every (EVERY) time I starting putting multiple outfits together I find dirty clothes in their drawers that need to be washed before I can finish packing (is it just my kids who do this??).
+Like packing for Europe isn’t crazy enough.
 And it’s no fun to do laundry last minute.
 So.
 Pack kids early.

 Be sure your shoes are comfortable for lots of walking and break them in ahead of time!
 Like clothes, I pack tried and true favorite shoes (this is not the time to pack an unproven pair, no matter how adorable).
 I never pack more than 3 pairs of shoes, and could probably usually get by with 2 pairs: again, neutrals and maximum matching.
 (Trust me, every time I’ve packed more than 3 pairs, something didn’t get worn and just wasted suitcase space!)
 If possible I bring only 1 pair of shoes for my children (that goes with everything), with a maximum of 2 pairs.
 If it’s warm weather, I’m a big fan of closed-toe sandals for toddlers; they protect baby toes from getting stubbed on uneven surfaces.